Salisbury Chapter 7 Bankruptcy Attorneys

 Many Western Shore bankruptcy lawyers claim to have the necessary bankruptcy experience to represent your interests when filing for bankruptcy.
 However,

 The Law Firm of Shaw & Crowson, P.A., has provided bankruptcy services to individuals and businesses in Salisbury and throughout the Eastern Shore since 1993—prior to the area’s economic turbulence, and prior to the 2005 changes in bankruptcy law.
-In fact, attorney Ann Shaw, founder of our firm, has been practicing in bankruptcy law since 1981 and has been a prominent figure in facilitating changes in Maryland laws that protect the rights and interests of debtors.
+In fact, attorney Ann Shaw (Of Counsel), founder of our firm, has been practicing in bankruptcy law since 1981 and has been a prominent figure in facilitating changes in Maryland laws that protect the rights and interests of debtors.

 Changing the Law ∙ Protecting Your Home

-In addition to her involvement in changing Maryland’s bankruptcy asset exemptions—allowing debtors to claim twice the amount of their assets as exempt—Ann Shaw actively pursued changes in the law to enable debtors to protect additional equity in their home when filing for Chapter 7 bankruptcy or when calculating a Chapter 13 plan.
-Together with the late Alexander Gordon IV and the Eastern Shore Bankruptcy Bar Association, Ann Shaw worked diligently to get a homestead exemption passed into law in Maryland.
+In addition to her involvement in changing Maryland’s bankruptcy asset exemptions—allowing debtors to claim twice the amount of their assets as exempt—Ann Shaw (Of Counsel) actively pursued changes in the law to enable debtors to protect additional equity in their home when filing for Chapter 7 bankruptcy or when calculating a Chapter 13 plan.
+Together with the late Alexander Gordon IV and the Eastern Shore Bankruptcy Bar Association, Ann Shaw (Of Counsel) worked diligently to get a homestead exemption passed into law in Maryland.

 After compiling a comparison of Maryland’s exemptions to those of all other states, Ms. Shaw and other members of the Eastern Shore Bar Association wrote and presented before the Maryland legislature Homeless Alone—arguing in favor of a Maryland Bankruptcy Exemption.
-Attorney Ann Shaw actively participated in presenting the legal aspects of the Homestead Exemption and state-by-state comparisons, in presenting
+Attorney Ann Shaw (Of Counsel) actively participated in presenting the legal aspects of the Homestead Exemption and state-by-state comparisons, in presenting

 Homeless Alone and in the drafting of the new Maryland Homestead Exemption Bill.
 Ms. Shaw was among the advocates who testified before the House of Delegates Judiciary Committee in favor of the new homestead exemption.